iEddydavid/ai-prompt-engineering-portfolio/README.md

 Three standalone HTML simulations running in any browser with no internet connection required.

-Tokenizer and Attention Explorer — type any text and watch real-time tokenization including the Nigerian-language example showing why Pidgin costs more tokens than equivalent English.
+Tokenizer and Attention Explorer: type any text and watch real-time tokenization including the Nigerian-language example showing why Pidgin costs more tokens than equivalent English.
 Includes a click-through attention weight visualisation.

-RAG Pipeline Simulator — a Nigerian HR policy document queryable with real questions.
+RAG Pipeline Simulator: a Nigerian HR policy document queryable with real questions.
 Watch retrieval scores, chunk selection, prompt assembly, and grounded answer generation step by step.
 Includes a question that exposes a genuine document gap.

-AI Agent Simulator — a Nigerian fintech support agent running the Think-Act-Observe loop across four scenarios including the fraud case where the agent correctly stops itself from taking unauthorised action.
+AI Agent Simulator: a Nigerian fintech support agent running the Think-Act-Observe loop across four scenarios including the fraud case where the agent correctly stops itself from taking unauthorised action.

-RAG Pipeline — Nigerian HR Policy
+RAG Pipeline: Nigerian HR Policy

 A documented RAG architecture build for a Nigerian HR policy knowledge base, answering employee queries in both formal English and Nigerian Pidgin.
 Chunking decisions documented iteratively as an evidence-based engineering record.
 Retrieval tested across Pidgin and formal English inputs for equivalent underlying queries.